bwrrp/slimdom.js/README.md

 This repository includes a full suite of tests based on [jest](https://facebook.github.io/jest/).
 Run `npm test` to run the tests, or `npm run test:debug` to debug the tests and code by disabling coverage and enabling the node inspector (see [chrome://inspect](chrome://inspect) in Chrome).

-An experimental runner for the W3C [web platform tests](http://web-platform-tests.org/) is included in the `test/web-platform-tests` directory.
-To use it, clone the [web platform tests repository](https://github.com/w3c/web-platform-tests) somewhere and set the `WEB_PLATFORM_TESTS_PATH` environment variable to the corresponding path.
+An experimental runner for the W3C [web platform tests](http://web-platform-tests.org/) is <s>included in the `test/web-platform-tests` directory</s> temporarily unavailable due to the migration to jest.
+To use it (when re-enabled), clone the [web platform tests repository](https://github.com/w3c/web-platform-tests) somewhere and set the `WEB_PLATFORM_TESTS_PATH` environment variable to the corresponding path.
 Then run `npm test` as normal.
 The `webPlatform.tests.ts` file contains a blacklist of tests that don't currently run due to missing features.